-c.
+- c.
 A preoperative diagnosis should appear for all major and minor surgical procedures.
 The size of ovarian cysts and neoplasms must be recorded.
 For non-surgical conditions, the admission diagnosis should be recorded.
+Non-surgical admissions will not have a surgical pathological diagnosis.
 The treatment recorded should include all surgical procedures, as well as primary non-surgical therapy.
 "Surgical diagnosis" is the final pathology diagnosis.
 For hysterectomy specimens, the uterine weight in grams must be recorded.
-In cases without tissue for histologic diagnosis, the final clinical diagnosis should be listed.
+In cases without tissue for histologic diagnosis, the final clinical diagnosis should be listed. - d.

-d.
 "Days in hospital" is the arithmetic difference between the date of discharge and the date of admission.
-Specific dates of admission and discharge must not be provided.
-If a patient had an outpatient procedure and was not admitted, list the number of days in hospital as "0."
+Specific dates of admission and discharge should not be provided.
+If a patient had an outpatient procedure and was not admitted, list the number of days in hospital as "0." - e.

-e.
 Group patients together under each separate category, then list any remaining patients that do not fit into any of the listed categories.